aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/ter/ter.rst

 Sets the display frequency (refresh time) in *[ms]*, for each iteration.
 Setting 0 disables the refresh to dump only the final result.

+When MPI is enabled, this value is by default set to the same value than the :ref:`sim-sim-mpi-comm` argument.

 .. _ter-ter-no:

 ``--ter-no``